mikenhu/helsinki-hsl-clock/README.md

 ### Get your stop and route ids

-* To get your stops and routes, [go here](https://transitfeeds.com/p/helsinki-regional-transport/735/latest/stops).
+* Get your stop and route ids from here <https://transitfeeds.com/p/helsinki-regional-transport/735/latest/stops>.
+* The API endpoints in this repo are taken from here <https://hsldevcom.github.io/gtfs_rt/>

 ### Installing the software